Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 Assuming you already have your developer wallet configured locally and that your wallet details, including your password, are safely stored.
 If not, follow the steps [here](https://github.com/FuelLabs/forc-wallet) or watch [this](https://www.youtube.com/watch?v=YiNRgaQvoqo).

-1. First, you need to get your test faucets to deploy and make transactions on your contract.
-Head over to the site to get your faucets.
+1. First, you need to get your test faucet coins to deploy and make transactions on your contract.
+Head over to the test faucet to get your tokens.

 2. Run the command `forc deploy --testnet`.
 You should get a response similar to the one below.